 Chlorine or an alternative disinfectant should be added to drinking water.
-It has a dual purpose: firstly preventing the introduction of pathogens by water and secondly reducing water recontamination while it is in the house pipeline.
-See page 54 for more information on water guality.
+It has a dual purpose: First to prevent the introduction of pathogens by water and second to reduce water recontamination while it is in the house pipeline.

+See page 79-81 for more information on water quality.